ra-develop/ra-develop.github.io/README.md

 ***Computer Science is my work, my hobby and my life***

-## My current projects
+## My projects as mobile developer

+0. Soon publication: **"Radio Maria Play TV"** (Copiright: ASSOCIAZIONE RADIO MARIA A.P.S.
+ENTE MORALE RICONOSCIUTO) [A christian voice to the world on the your TV].
+Developed by using Leanback framework for [Android](soon on the "Google Play Market") and SwiftUI for [iOS](soon on the "Apple Store") platforms.

+1. **"Radio Maria Play"** (Copiright: ASSOCIAZIONE RADIO MARIA A.P.S.
+ENTE MORALE RICONOSCIUTO) [A christian voice to the world](https://www.radiomaria.org).
+My part of project as the developer for [iOS](https://apps.apple.com/kz/app/radio-maria-play/id848153139 "Apple Store") platform (UIKit).

+2. **"SmemoApp!"** (Copiright: Smemoranda) [SmemoApp is a digital diary full of features and exclusive contents from the Smemoranda world and its partners.](https://it.wikipedia.org/wiki/Smemoranda).
+Developed by using Flutter/Dart framework for [Android](https://play.google.com/store/apps/details?id=it.nexid.smemoapp "Google Play Market") and [iOS](unfortunately not available on the "Apple Store" by reson of the owner) platforms.

+3. **"Winker"** (Copiright: Winker Live Date) [The first live dating app](https://www.winkerapp.com).
+Developed by using Flutter/Dart framework for [iOS](https://apps.apple.com/it/app/winker/id1441126872 "Apple Store") and [Android](https://play.google.com/store/apps/details?id=com.maxpartymilano.winker "Google Play Market") platforms.

+4. **"LeucaCityTour"** (Copiright: Petese Renato) [Tourist Guide of Santa Maria di Leuca](https://www.leucacitytour.com) , based on MapBox gis engine.
+Developed by order of Petese Renato using Flutter/Dart framework for [iOS](https://apps.apple.com/us/app/leuca-city-tour/id1495898481?ls=1 "Apple Store") and [Android](https://play.google.com/store/apps/details?id=com.leucacitytour.app "Google Play Market") platforms.

-1. **"Ecocity"** is a [social project of ecologyc theme for Kazakhstan](https://ecocity-acb89.web.app/ "Ecocity Web Page").
+5. **"Ecocity"** (Copiright: Rescona Goup LLC) is a [social project of ecologyc theme for Kazakhstan](https://ecocity-acb89.web.app/ "Ecocity Web Page").
 This project includes mobile application for [iOS](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1287938276&mt=8 "Apple Store") and [Android](https://play.google.com/store/apps/details?id=kz.rescona.ecocity "Google Play Market") that allows people improve knowledge about sorting garbage and finding the point of sorting centers.
 Was created a social network in [Facebook](https://www.facebook.com/ecoalakz "Facebook") and [Instagramm](https://www.instagram.com/e.coala "Instagramm") for community of people who are worried about the ecological future of their city, their country and all the  world.
 I currently work for migrating this application to the new platform from Google: [Flutter/Dart](https://flutter.dev/ "Flutter.dev")

-2. **"OnTimy"** (Russian name is "Успевайка (Uspevaika)") is a time managment [mobile application for Android](https://play.google.com/store/apps/details?id=kz.rescona.uspevayka "Google Play Market") for kids and their parents.
+6. **"OnTimy"** (Russian name is "Успевайка (Uspevaika)") (Copiright: Rescona Goup LLC) is a time managment [mobile application for Android](https://play.google.com/store/apps/details?id=kz.rescona.uspevayka "Google Play Market") for kids and their parents.
 This application allows children to organize their schedule and their parents can help them to control their first steps in time managing.
 Therefore, it is necessary in our dynamic modern life.

-3. **"LeucaCityTour"** (Copiright 2020 Petese Renato) [Tourist Guide of Santa Maria di Leuca](https://www.leucacitytour.com) , based on MapBox gis engine.
-Developed by order of Petese Renato using Flutter/Dart framework for [iOS](https://apps.apple.com/us/app/leuca-city-tour/id1495898481?ls=1 "Apple Store") and [Android](https://play.google.com/store/apps/details?id=com.leucacitytour.app "Google Play Market") platform.

-## My old projects
+## My over all projects

-1. **LLC "Rescona Group"** - is a private company in Kazakhstan ["RESearch CONsulting and Analisys Group"](http://www.rescona.kz/index.html "www.rescona.kz").
+1. **LLC "Rescona Group LLC"** - is a private company in Kazakhstan ["RESearch CONsulting and Analisys Group"](http://www.rescona.kz/index.html "www.rescona.kz").
 This company was founded by me since 2002 for implementing and maintaining the core banking system "BISQUIT" ("QBIS") developed in Russia (ZAO "BIS") in banks of Kazakhstan.
 This system is based on products and technologies of [Progress Software (USA)](https://www.progress.com/ "Progress Software").
 Responsobility of company include the implementation of banking system that was in adaptation and localisation of this product for government regulations; full enrollment implementation and maintain of localized parts of system; first line support for all other system modules.
 Under my leadership and direct involvement, this system was implimented in folow banks:
     * Sberbank of Russia in Kazakhstan
     * Bank "Astana"
     * Eximbank of Kazakhstan